danielc576/data-security-cli/README.md

-# data-dispersion-poc
+# Data Security CLI

-This is a POC implementation for the Data Dispersion security principle
+This is CLI implementation for the Data Dispersion and Replication Security Principles